-- Be raised at least two inches off the ground to prevent it from sitting in pooled water.Be shaded during the hot weather months; during the winter, the doorway should - have a flap of windproof material to cover it. - Contain sufficient bedding, such as straw or wood shavings that are changed often enough to remain dry and clean. - To ensure that a dog's water does not spill, a water pail should be attached to the dog house with an "O" ring screw and a double end snap. - Food should be increased during the winter months to provide the extra calories necessary for warmth, and water must be offered frequently to counteract freezing. - Tethering (chaining) a dog any tethering should be done for brief periods of time to allow a dog some exercise.
+- The dog house should accommodate the size of the dog; that is, it should be large enough to allow the dog or dogs to get inside and move about.
+However, it should not be too large because in cold weather it must permit the dog's body heat to accumulate inside the structure to provide some warmth.
+The dog's breed, physical condition and age must be considered when determining whether a dog house meets its needs.
+The structure should: - Be raised at least two inches off the ground to prevent it from sitting in pooled water. - Be shaded during the hot weather months; during the winter, the doorway should have a flap of windproof material to cover it. - Contain sufficient bedding, such as straw or wood shavings that are changed often enough to remain dry and clean. - To ensure that a dog's water does not spill, a water pail should be attached to the dog house with an "O" ring screw and a double end snap. - Food should be increased during the winter months to provide the extra calories necessary for warmth, and water must be offered frequently to counteract freezing. - Tethering (chaining) a dog any tethering should be done for brief periods of time to allow a dog some exercise.
 The dog should have access to shade and protection from rain and snow.

-Problems associated with constant tethering:

-- Abnormally restrictive and can result in behavior problems. - Chains can get tangled and result in the dog's being strangled or dangerously restricted. - Exposes dogs to attack by other dogs and wildlife - Owners forget to check dog collars and they often become imbedded in the dog's neck.
-(This is a case of neglect and the owner can be charged with cruelty under Section 353 of Article 26 of the Agriculture and Markets Law.)
+Problems associated with constant tethering: - Abnormally restrictive and can result in behavior problems - Chains can get tangled and result in the dog's being strangled or dangerously restricted - o Exposes dogs to attack by other dogs and wildlife - Owners forget to check dog collars and they often become imbedded in the dog's neck; this is a case of neglect and the owner can be charged with cruelty under Section 353 of Article 26 of the Agriculture & Markets Law.